matplotlib/matplotlib.github.com/_sources/thirdpartypackages/index.rst.txt

 listed below.
 They are maintained and distributed separately from Matplotlib and thus need to be installed individually.

-Please submit an issue or pull request on Github if you have created a package that you would like to have included.
-We are also happy to host third party packages within the `Matplotlib Github Organization
+Please submit an issue or pull request on GitHub if you have created a package that you would like to have included.
+We are also happy to host third party packages within the `Matplotlib GitHub Organization
 <https://github.com/matplotlib>`_.

 Mapping toolkits